Brexit begins: UK triggers Article 50

 A kingdom divided

+As well as steering the negotiations with the EU, May must also contend with the fallout from Brexit at home.

-But May will have other Brexit battles to fight on her own soil.
-The Scottish parliament on Tuesday voted to seek another independence referendum, as Scotland voted overwhelmingly in favor of remaining part of the EU.
+The Scottish parliament on Tuesday voted to seek another independence referendum, after Scotland voted overwhelmingly in favor of remaining part of the EU.

 "Today the PM will take the UK over a cliff with no idea of the landing place," the First Minister, Nicola Sturgeon said on Wednesday.
 "Scotland didn't vote for it and out voice has been ignored," she wrote on Twitter.